yuvalmGS/gigaspaces-wiki-jekyll/xap97adm/cluster-view---gigaspaces-browser.markdown

 ![GMC_space_cluster_SpecificClusterNodeSelected_6.5.jpg](/attachment_files/GMC_space_cluster_SpecificClusterNodeSelected_6.5.jpg)
 {% endindent %}

+{% warning %}
-{% exclamation %} The view above does not display the number of objects for persistent spaces in LRU mode, since this might result in very high CPU usage.
+The view above does not display the number of objects for persistent spaces in LRU mode, since this might result in very high CPU usage.
 To change this, see the [Menus and Buttons](./gigaspaces-browser-menus-and-buttons.html#Display Persistent LRU Space Metrics) section.
+{%endwarning%}

 ## Viewing Information for Entire Cluster